 What types of things can make a slipped disc worse?

 There are a few things that you should really avoid when it comes to being diagnosed with a slipped disc.
-If you think you have symptoms which sound like a slipped disc then you should really try and avoid these following things until you can be diagnosed accurately.
+If you think you have symptoms that sound like a slipped disc then you should really try and avoid these following things until you can be diagnosed accurately.

 - Bending backwards